Movatterモバイル変換

 Geography

-Hirakata is located in northeastern of Osaka Prefecture, almost halfway between the metropolis of Osaka and Kyoto.
+Hirakata is located in the northeast of Osaka Prefecture, almost halfway between the metropolis of Osaka and Kyoto.
 It is on the left bank of theYodogawa River, and forms a triangle of 12.0 km (7.5 mi) and 8.7 km (5.4 mi) north–south.
 It is bordered by theIkoma Mountains to the east.

 Climate